MIT-PAC/droidsafe-src/instrumentation/README.md

 5. Launch the application from the target device & interfact with the app
 6. Once Step 5 is done, hit Ctrl-C to stop logcat collection.
 7. The file logcat.txt can be analyzed by the GUI tool or human should be able to read it as well.
 8. To invoke the GUI, type `ant trace-viewer` to invoke the GUI.
 When the GUI is open, you need to load 2 files (classification and logcat.txt).
 The classification for engangement 3b is located under APAC_HOME/android-apps/classification.
 The locagat file  is the one generated from step 4.
 Once both of the load, you should see the calltree.
-When an API is either SPEC/Sink/BAN, then it is displayed in RED.
+When an API is in one of the SPEC/SINK/BAN, then it is displayed in RED.

 If you would like to rerun instrumentation again do:
   * `ant instr`